movalex/BMD_requests/README.md

 4. Three dots buttons in the window corners that do nothing (Inspector, Nodes window).
 If the menu is empty, the button should not appear https://cl.ly/a3f3ab9e9c55

 5. On-screen view controls are hidden behind context menus, this triples the amount of clicks.
-We need DoD, lock view, show normalized, Gain/Gamma buttons, `fit` view button.
-Also `show only selected tool` button in Splines and Keyframes.
+We need ~~DoD~~, lock view, show normalized, Gain/Gamma buttons, `fit` view button.
+Also `show only selected tool` button in Splines and Keyframes (now DoD appears on long press of RoI button - v16.1)

-6. Oddly enough some buttons remained text only, such as `HQ`, `MB`, `Some`.
-We need an option for text-only Toolbar buttons, like in Fu9 (options like: only icons, only text, or both, icon with text)
+6. We need an option for text-only Toolbar buttons, like in Fu9 (options like: only icons, only text, or both, icon with text).
+Also detachable and customizable toolbar.

 7. Set viewer scale button does not toggle the dropdown.
 Scale menu is not activated when clicked on the scale size (only on the down arrow) https://cl.ly/85c39c43955a.
 This goes to any dropdown triangle buttons.